09:30 - 15:30

 4 - 9

 Open to all skill levels.
-Foundational photography skills, such as those covered in our popular Digital Photography 1-2-3 Course are recommended.
+Foundational photography skills, such as those covered in our popular Digital Photography 1-2-3 series are recommended.

 You will need to bring your own camera and macro lens to this outing.
 We recommend a dSLR or a mirrorless type camera, but the most important factor is that your lens is capable of true "close-up" focusing.
 Some of our favourite lenses are the 100mm macro (from Canon) or the 105mm macro (from Nikon) but any macro lens will do.
 Consider renting a lens for day (before buying any new equipment).
 Your instructor can answer questions about the benefits of one lens over the other.
 A tripod and/or a bean bag can be especially handy for stabilizing the camera.
 A sit pad can be useful for making yourself comfortable as you work on the forest floor.